Ivan-Shish/Aptos34/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 * on a proposal multiple times as long as the total voting power of these votes don't exceed its total voting power.
 *

+AptosGovernance represents the on-chain governance of the Aptos network.
+Voting power is calculated based on the current epoch's voting power of the proposer or voter's backing stake pool.
+In addition, for it to count, the stake pool's lockup needs to be at least as long as the proposal's duration.

 It provides the following flow:
 1. Proposers can create a proposal by calling AptosGovernance::create_proposal.
 The proposer's backing stake pool needs to have the minimum proposer stake required.
 Off-chain components can subscribe to CreateProposalEvent to track proposal creation and proposal ids.
 2. Voters can vote on a proposal.
 Their voting power is derived from the backing stake pool.
-Each stake pool can only be used to vote on each proposal exactly once.
+A stake pool can vote on a proposal multiple times as long as the total voting power of these votes don't exceed its total voting power.

 -  [Resource `GovernanceResponsbility`](#0x1_aptos_governance_GovernanceResponsbility)